kayasoze/cheri-hackathon/README.md

 # cheri-hackathon
-Repository for the June hackathon at London to prototype a minimal hypervisor using CHERI
+This is a GitHub repository for the June hackathon at London to prototype a minimal hypervisor using CHERI.
+More details about the hackathon and this repository will be added here.